CirroBuild/FrostiDocs/blog/2020-08-19-memory-mapping-deep-dive.md

 region.
 In many cases, the OS may have already reserved the entire address space for you so your new mapping is in the same region as the old, just bigger.

-## Kernels are smart
+## How kernels handle pages efficiently

-The kernel allocated a full sized address space for your file when you requested the memory-mapped file.
+The kernel allocates a full sized address space for your file when you requested the memory-mapped file.
 And apparently this is true across Linux, macOS and Windows.
 So from that point on, there's really no further copying that needs to happen.